MicrosoftDocs/query-docs/query-languages/dax/openingbalancequarter-function-dax.md

 [!INCLUDE[applies-to-measures-columns-tables-visual-calculations-discouraged](includes/applies-to-measures-columns-tables-visual-calculations-discouraged.md)]

-Evaluates the **expression** at the first date of the quarter, in the current context.
+Evaluates the **expression** at the date corresponding to the end of the previous quarter in the current context.

 ## Syntax